 - This is the first thing you do when the signal enters the amp.

-- Step 2: pass the signal through the normal amp / feedback stage
+- Step 2: pass this modified signal through the normal amp / feedback stage

 - Step 3: attenuate the critical frequency range

 - Do the reverse of what you did in step 1.